Chapter 45

 "You mean, she sees me as ... an advi... no, as a kind of older brother, while she sees Luke as someone who is more demanding, like her foster-father Darth Va ...
 Anakin Skywalker has been," Ian said astonished.
 He heard the warm laugh again.

 'Very good, Ian.
 Concentrate on what you're feeling now.
-You've found the spot from where every Jedi can start his own healing process.
+You've found the spot inside from where every Jedi can start his own healing process.
 I'm going to help you to keep the concentration you need. '

 Ian heard the soft pleasant laugh again.

 'I was once a Jedi healer in the Jedi temple on Coruscant.
 Liane has inherited my healing powers.
 Last evening I helped her to start your healing process.
-I could have done that myself, but I wasn't sure if you would trust me.
+I could have done that myself, but I wasn't sure if you would trust me, if I were to appear before you unexpectedly.
 Keep your concentration.
-I'll bring you to what the Jedi know as the Garden of Force Healing.
-Seek a place there where you feel comfortable and stay there as long as you want.
-I'm staying with you, but you should clear your mind of questions now.
-Relax, Ian, and heal yourself.'
+I'll bring you to what the Jedi once knew as the Garden of Force Healing.

-Severini's soft voice reverberated in Ian's mind.
-He relaxed and quieted the turmoil in his mind.
-Images of a beautiful sunlit garden emerged.
-He saw flowers in all colors, grasses, trees, all kind of herbs grew in a surrounding that felt warm and cosy.
+Images of a beautiful sunlit garden emerged in his mind.
+He saw flowers in all colors, grasses, trees, all kind of herbs growing in a surrounding that felt warm and cosy.
 He could smell the relaxing scent of the vegetation that surrounded and penetrated him.
-A woman, wearing a ceremonial Jedi suit, appeared, beckoning him to follow her.
-Together they wandered through the garden to beautiful lake.
+A woman, wearing the ceremonial Jedi attire, appeared, beckoning him to follow her.
+Together they wandered through the garden to a beautiful lake.
 The woman encouraged him to enter the water and to submerge himself.
 Ian did as she told him.
 The water felt warm and pleasant.
 He took a dive and swam under water to the other side of the lake.
-When he emerged he felt strong and healthy.
-He looked at the other side, where the woman stood, patiently waiting for him.
+When he emerged, he felt strong and healthy.
+He looked at the other side, where the woman stood, waiting patiently for him.
 Again he submerged himself and swam back.
 The woman stretched out her hand and took his hand in hers.
-She led him to another part of the garden, where a wonderful milky white opaque pavilion rose up.
+She led him to another part of the garden, where in a beautiful valley a wonderful milky white opaque pavilion rose up.
 He walked through the domed entrance and saw a comfortable lounge with soft cushions.
 He laid down and closed his eyes.
 The woman took a seat near his head.
-He felt how she placed her warm hands over his face, tenderly pressing his temples with her fingers.
-He surrendered to her delicate touch and drifted away in a sound and healing sleep.
+He felt how she placed her hands over his face, tenderly pressing his temples with her fingers.
+Feeling completely relaxed he surrendered to her delicate touch and drifted away in a sound and healing sleep.

 "It's gonna take us weeks to scan this planet," Han said over the infocom.
 "I've never seen so much trees in my life.
 I'm going to hate that green color down there.
 Chewie, are there any readings?"